unicode-org/message-format-wg/exploration/text-vs-code.md

 ## Use-Cases

 Most messages in any localization system do not contain any expressions, statements or variants.
-These should be expressible as easily as possible.

 Many messages include expressions that are meant to be replaced during formatting.
 For example, a greeting like "Hello, {$username}!" would be formatted with the variable